 The benefits of a combination approach

 The QbTest is designed to help clinicians to diagnose, treat and monitor ADHD in patients.
 By objectively measuring the core symptoms of ADHD, a more unbiased view of the patients struggles can be provided.
 Several studies have been performed with the QbTest that show clear effects of different pharmacological treatments4,5,6.
-More recently, we have initiated studies that will use QbTest to objectively examine the effect of alternative interventions such as memory training, neurofeedback and dietary supplementation but also more novel approaches like transcranial direct current stimulation and cannabinoids.
-Our ambition is to contribute to the increasing knowledge about the effect of these interventions and will publish any new findings at this web-site.
+There is, however, much more to be learned about the effects of alternative interventions on ADHD.
+QbTest was recently used within a randomised placebo-controlled study examining the potential benefits of a cannabinoid medication on objective markers and subjective symptoms of ADHD7.
+Also, excluding artificial food colorants was found to be effective, most often in individuals with food sensitivities.
+For behavioural interventions and cognitive tand we have initiated studies that will use QbTest to objectively examine the effect of memory training, neurofeedback and dietary supplementation but also more novel approaches like transcranial direct current stimulation.
+Our ambition is to contribute to the increasing knowledge about the effect of these interventions and will publish any new findings at this website.

 One very important finding of the MTA study was that careful monitoring and titration can double response rates (25% to 56%).
 This is the approach advocated by the National Institute for Health and Care Excellence (NICE) Guidance (2009)8.
 Nevertheless, the systematic follow up of ADHD treatment is challenging, as it is labour intensive and relies on subjective measures.
 We believe that, whatever the treatment, it should always be followed up.
 Furthermore, it is very important to take objective measurements at baseline and at each treatment change, this will help to bring about the most benefit for each patient.